mjmlab/protocols/squid-competitions.md

 ##### 2. Preparation of Agar Plates for Enumeration of the Inocula

 1. For each treatment, label **LBS-Xgal plates** (2 per treatment) to plate samples of the inoculum in Step 4.1.
-If LBS-Xgal plates are not available, [spread 100ul of 20 mg/ml Xgal solution](media.md) onto each plate and let soak in for 10 mins prior to plating.
+If LBS-Xgal plates are not available, [spread 100ul of 20 mg/ml Xgal solution onto each plate as directed here](media.md#xgal-20-mgml).
 1. Add 5 sterile plating beads per plate.

 ##### 3. Collection of Squid Juveniles